-The available-for-sale investment of the Branch refers to its investment in AMCM monetary bill.
-Investments in AMCM monetary bill are classified as available-for-sale assets and are measured initially at fair value, which normally will be equal to the transaction price plus transaction costs that are directly attributable to the acquisition of the financial investment.
+The available-for-sale investments of the Branch refer to its investments in AMCM monetary bill.
+Investments in AMCM monetary bill are classified as available-for-sale assets and are measured initially at fair value, which normally will be equal to the transaction price plus transaction costs that are directly attributable to the acquisition of the financial investments.
 Subsequent to initial recognition, available-for-sale investments are measured at fair value at the balance sheet date without any deduction for estimated future selling costs.
 Unrealised gains and losses arising from changes in the fair value are recognised directly in the revaluation reserve except for foreign exchange gains and losses, which are recognised in the income statement.